What is PixiJS for?

 Is PixiJS free?

 PixiJS is and always will be free and Open Source.
-That said, donations are what make it possible to push PixiJS further, faster.
-Donations also allow us to work with the PixiJS community in order to commission and provide further and more in-depth documentation.
-Support Us by making a donation via Patreon.
-Go on, it will make you feel good about yourself ;)
+That said, financial contributions are what make it possible to push PixiJS further, faster.
+Contributions allow us to commission the PixiJS developer community to accelerate feature development and create more in-depth documentation.
+Support Us by making a contribution via Open Collective.
+Go on!
+It will be a massive help AND make you feel good about yourself, win win ;)

 Can have I have a quick play with PixiJS now?